 Go for plain basmati rice (which is white but less refined than minute rice) or wild rice (which is a grass, not a grain) that are both easier than some other options like black or brown that contain more fiber.
 Rice is also high in resistant starch which means it can soak up toxins and whisk them out of the body—just what you need to get rid of a bug!

-Mint is helpful in relieving a number of digestive complications, with cramps and nausea being two of the best.
+Mint helps relieve several digestive complications, with cramps and nausea being two of the more important ones.
 It reduces muscle spasms in the digestive tract and can help with the overall digestive process.
 This means it not only soothes, but also helps stagnant digestion that can occur during this time.
 Go for peppermint or spearmint leaves used in a smoothie or tea, tea bags, or even essential oils dropped in warm water for an instant tea.